Compute Ephemerality

 —> Data Execution Prevention (DEP) – an attempt to prevent programs from executing in memory locations that should contain data and not code…but…

-NoSec focus on advanced technologies and implementations, not cosmetic fixes to old school tech patterns.
+NoSec Cybersecurity Consulting focus on advanced technologies and implementations, not cosmetic fixes to old school technology patterns.